 Questions to consider: What do I need to explain so that students understand what I’ve written in the prompt?
 As I introduce the prompt, how can I engage students in discussions or activities so that they engage with the assignment?

-Chapter 2 of The Elements of Teaching Writing by Katherine Gottschalk and Keith Hjortshoj.
-Copies are available for free in the Center for Writing upon request.
+Chapter 2 of The Elements of Teaching Writing, by Katherine Gottschalk and Keith Hjortshoj.
+Copies are available for free from the Center for Writing upon request.

-Chapters 1 and 2 of Assigning, Responding, Evaluating by Edward M. White and Cassie A. Wright.
-Copies are available for free in the Center for Writing upon request.
+Chapters 1 and 2 of Assigning, Responding, Evaluating, by Edward M. White and Cassie A. Wright.
+Copies are available for free from the Center for Writing upon request.